apromore/ProMforApromore/README.md

 # ProMforApromore
-Distribution of ProM customized for Apromore
+Distribution of ProM Framework customized for Apromore